How your purpose can help guide you and your money decisions

 Bright Dickson (02:47):

-So usually when I'm working with folks around purpose, one of the things I like to do to start off is to ask a couple questions like, what brings you joy?
+So usually when I'm working with folks around purpose, one of the things I like to do to start off is to ask a couple of questions like what brings you joy?
 What is something that you're proud of accomplishing?
 What's the best thing that happened to you today?
-So the idea with these questions is to get you thinking, and really feeling, about the strongest emotions in your life, so joy, pride, gratitude, but also those, you know, not so nice emotions like anger and sorrow, right?
-So I'll ask people like, what's a loss you've suffered and why was it so meaningful to you?
+So the idea with these questions is to get you thinking and really feeling about the strongest emotions in your life.
+So joy, pride, gratitude, but also those not-so-nice emotions like anger and sorrow.
+So I'll ask people, what's a loss you've suffered and why was it so meaningful to you?
 So we get these strong emotions at big milestones, of course, but they're also a part of our everyday lives.
-So you might feel these emotions at a wedding or a graduation, and you might feel them waiting in line at the post office or on your commute at the end of the workday.
+So you might feel these emotions at a wedding or graduation, and you might feel them waiting in line at the post office or on your commute at the end of the workday.

-Hmm.
-All right, so if boredom counts, I've definitely felt some strong emotions while waiting in the line at the post office.
+All right.
+So if boredom counts, I've definitely felt some strong emotions while waiting in the line at the post office.
 So where does purpose come into play as we think about these kinds of emotional moments?

-So what these strong emotions tell us is that something important, something meaningful is going on, right?
-And this is where purpose kind of enters the equation.
-If meaning is what you take out of life, right—that emotion—purpose is what you put into it.
+So what these strong emotions tell us is that something important, something meaningful is going on.
+This is where purpose enters the equation.
+If meaning is what you take out of life, that emotion, purpose is what you put into it.
 So it's a guide, it's an inspiration for living with meaning.
-So a quick way to say it is your purpose is your why.
+So a quick way to say it is, your purpose is your why.

 Brian Ford (04:24):

 I like that.
 So purpose is what you put into your life.
-That is good stuff.
-Way better than anything I would've gotten from a dictionary.
-OK, so we know a little bit more about purpose, big picture, but how do you know what your purpose is?
+That is good stuff, way better than anything I would've gotten from a dictionary.
+Okay, so we know a little bit more about purpose, big picture, but how do you know what your purpose is?

 Bright Dickson (04:40):

 So that's a big question, and I think it helps to reframe it.
 Your personal purpose isn't something that you find by going out and looking for it.
 It's not something that's out there, it's something that's in here.
 You create it by looking inside.
-And your personal purpose is also just that, it's personal.
-It's created by you, about you, and for you.
-So when you ask this really big question of "Why am I here?" you're really the only one with the power and ability to answer that question.
+Your personal purpose is also like just that.
+It's personal.
+It's created by you about you and for you.
+So when you ask this really big question of why am I here, you're really the only one with the power and ability to answer that question.
 And how you can help spell all of that out for yourself is by writing a personal purpose statement.

 Brian Ford (05:25):